Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Technical Issues
 ----------------
-Working with LLM is currently fraught with inconsistent technical behavior.
+Working with LLMs is currently fraught with inconsistent technical behavior.
 For instance, ChatGPT has a number of very cool integrations that we can make use of, however, sometimes they experience intermittent issues which cause them to stop working for a period of time.